Israel says 4 hostages, including Noa Argamani, rescued in Gaza operation

 One IDF fighter, Commander Arnon Zamora, was killed during the hostage rescue, Israeli police said in a statement on social media.

-Over 36,000 Palestinian have been killed in Gaza since the war began on Oct.
+Over 36,000 Palestinians have been killed in Gaza since the war began on Oct.
 7, when Hamas militants attacked Israel, killing over 1,200 people and taking some 250 people hostage.

+Egypt condemned "with the strongest terms" Israel's attacks on the Nuseirat refugee camp, with its foreign ministry calling it a "flagrant violation of all rules of international law."

+A U.S. hostage cell provided advice and support throughout the process of locating and rescuing the hostages, according to a Biden administration official, the AP reported.

 Marwan Al-Ghoul contributed to this report.